Understanding NBA Odds and Payouts

 Let’s assume a hypothetical situation of a sportsbook line on the flip of 2 coins.
-Probability theory states that If a coin is flipped 1000 times, each outcome (heads or tails), would occur approximately 500 times, an outcome probability of 50% (500/1000).
+Probability theory states that if a coin is flipped 1000 times, each outcome occurs 500 times.
+(Heads and Tails).
+This is an outcome probability of 50% (500/1000).

 Let’s extend the example with a parlay bet on two separate coin toss events:

 Let’s also assume our parlay bet is that both events (coin flips) result in “heads”: event 1= Heads and event 2 =Heads.